ibexa/documentation-developer/docs/administration/back_office/back_office_elements/reusable_components.md

 Next, pass a button under the `action` parameter to the table headline.

-Action buttons are rendered on the right side of the table headline (do not confuse it with the table header).
+Action buttons are rendered on the right side of the table headline (don't confuse it with the table header).
 You can also specify headline text, which is a table title displayed above, by passing it under `headline` parameter.

 You can generate various headline texts using the `results_headline` macro with a few parameters: